sumedh22/react-validation-hook/README.md

 * Nice and Easy hook based interface
 * Supports both Synchronous and Asynchronous validation
 * Supports validators like range, required, length, regex out of the box
+* Specify custom validators!
+* Out of the box formatted error messages, which could be overwritten

 ## Install